 According to the information and explanations given to us and based on our audit, the Company does not have documentation of comprehensive model for streamlining internal control including internal control over financial reporting incorporating RCM and gap tracking with a description of the objective, process and risk thereof.
 On our test check and review of adequacy and effectiveness of system of controls in place, gaps have been identified both in adequacy of design and effectiveness in areas of Fixed Assets Management, Materials Management, Bidding process, Accounting of Revenue, Statutory Compliances, Human Resources Management, Operations and Information Technology General Controls.
 Also, at bases, consolidated entries of expenses are made i.e. there is delay in accounting of expenses due to which liability of statutory dues like TDS and GST is impacted.
-Delayed/non-reconciliation of cash collected from ticket sales has been observed for RCS operations and Shree Kedarnath Yatra 2019.
+Delayed/ non-reconciliation of cash collected from ticket sales has been observed for RCS operations and Shree Kedarnath Yatra in earlier years.
 Due to older version of IT software, it cannot generate GST Returns and financials as per Ind AS, which has to be prepared manually.
+IT Software need to be updated for strengthening the overall Operating Effectiveness of Internal Controls and smooth processing of information produced by the entity on the basis of defined controls.
 Few instances have been observed where, DOP has been breached and approval of competent authority was not obtained or obtained post facto.
-On our test check, we also observed few instances of under/over invoicing and non confirmation and reconciliation of balance of major Trade Receivables and creditors, offline/manual note sheets circulated/approved circumventing e-file system of approval, which is in vogue.
+On our test check, we also observed few instances of under/over invoicing and non-confirmation and reconciliation of balance of major Trade Receivables and creditors, offline/ manual note sheets circulated/approved circumventing e-file system of approval, which is in vogue.
 As there is freeze on recruitment, company has employed contractual employees and consultants regularly over a considerable period of time.
 Internal control on legal cases and quantification of contingent liabilities needs to be strengthened.
-Further, as reported in note no. XXI, few instances of fraud on the company have been detected in previous years, which warrants detailed analysis to identify root cause, so that such instances can be eliminated or minimised.
+Further, as reported in note no. XXI, few instances of fraud on the company have been detected in previous years, which warrants detailed analysis to identify root cause, so that such instances can be eliminated or minimized.
 Conflict of interests in respect of few employees and non-rotation of key employees can abet fraud.
-We have also observed, lack of succession planning, non-standardisation of contracts of customers, rotables lying with foreign OEMs for more than 1 year, balances outstanding to/from parties for more than 3 years, non reconciliation of flying hours per pilot with overall flying and billing hours.
+We have also observed, lack of succession planning, non-standardization of contracts of customers, rotables lying with foreign OEMs for more than 1 year, balances outstanding to/ from parties for more than 3 years, non-reconciliation of flying hours per pilot with overall flying and billing hours.
 MIS system needs to be strengthened.

-In our opinion, except for the effects/possible effects of the material weakness/es described above on the achievement of the objectives of the control criteria, the Company has maintained in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as of March 31, 2020, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, except for the effects/ possible effects of the material weakness/ es described above on the achievement of the objectives of the control criteria, the Company has maintained in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as of March 31, 2021, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-We have, to the extent possible, considered the material weakness/es identified and reported above in determining the nature, timing and extent of audit tests applied in our audit of March 31, 2020 Ind AS financial statements of the Company, and these material weaknesses are not likely to affect our opinion on the Ind AS financial statements of the Company.
+We have, to the extent possible, considered the material weakness/es identified and reported above in determining the nature, timing and extent of audit tests applied in our audit of March 31, 2021 Ind AS financial statements of the Company, and these material weaknesses are not likely to affect our opinion on the Ind AS financial statements of the Company.